 The templates are distributed as a dotnet template.
-See installing a sample site.
+See install a sample site.

 The Alloy templates were initially built after discussions with developers working with ongoing Optimizely and MVC development projects.
-These discussions, prototyping, and the unique characteristics of the Alloy site were distilled into a number of design decisions geared towards making it easy to extend the Alloy site with new content types and functionality.
+These discussions, prototyping, and the Alloy site's unique characteristics were distilled into several design decisions to make extending the Alloy site with content types and functionality easy.
 Since then, the templates have been continually updated and extended.

-Alloy is using MVC but CMS supports Razor Pages and templates built in client-side frameworks as well.
+Alloy uses MVC, but CMS also supports Razor Pages and templates built in client-side frameworks.

 IPageViewModel<T> where T must be a descendent of